ulinnuhaha/fine_tuning_LM/README.md

 # Fine-tuning Language Model (LM)
 This repository focuses on exploring fine-tuning techniques for machine translation (MT) using Large Language Models (LLMs).
 We leverage models like Llama,mBART, and NLLB to perform fine-tuning of MT from Unseen language (new language).
-Here, we set English-Ladin as a translation system where Ladin is the new language.
+Here, we set English-Ladin as a translation system where 'Ladin' is the new language.
 To run the code in this repository, you should already have a parallel sentence dataset in CSV format

 ## Fine-tuning LLM of Llama
 If you want to perform fine-tuning LLM, specifically Llama using TogetherAI API, run the following command: